 Should Beginners Make a Blog or a Website?

 Now, I do want to say that almost every website starts as a blog, so should beginners make a blog or a website?
-My advice is to absolutely start a blog, which I will show you how to do if you click here.
+My advice is to absolutely start a blog.

 I will walk you through the whole process in 10 minutes.
 It’s super easy to do, but the thing to understand is that every website starts as a blog or most websites start as a blog.